twobob/Ki/README.md

     *   Show per-image progress bars so you know exactly how many files remain.
     *   Use `-V`/`--verbose` to print per-image details instead of progress bars.
     *   Use `-A`/`--add` to append new images without rebuilding existing entries, or `-D`/`--delete` to remove records and thumbnails for images in the folder.
+    *   Use `-S [PORT]` to automatically launch the local server after processing.
+Omit `PORT` to use `serve.py`'s default.

 3.  **Run the Web Server:**
-    Once your images are processed and `data.json` is generated, start the local web server:
+    If you didn't use `-S` during the pipeline step, start the local web server manually:
     ```bash
     python serve.py
     ```